-Analysing data extracted from Gold Coast PHN's PATCAT system which captures de-identified patient data submitted by registered general practices throughout the GCPHN region3.
-As of March 2021, of the 351,982 active patients (three visits in the past two years) aged 18 to 64, 23 per cent (n=80,815) had a coded mental health diagnosis.
+Gold Coast PHN's PATCAT system3 show that in March 2022, of the 367,032 active patients (three visits in the past two years) aged 18 to 64, 22% (n=88,166) had a coded mental health diagnosis.
 Table 1 highlights active population with coded mental health diagnoses and details anxiety/depression coded diagnosis.
 Please note, an individual may have a coded diagnoses of anxiety and depression.

 Table 1.
-Active population aged 18 to 64 with a coded mental health diagnoses, March 2021
+Active population aged 18 to 64 with a coded mental health diagnoses, Gold Coast, March 2022